HaruharaZhang/CS354Project/README.md

 ## Project Features

 - Multi-platform: Due to the characteristics of Flutter, this project can be deployed on most terminals.
-Including Android, Apple, Web applications, Windows clients
+Including Android, Apple, Web applications, Windows
 - Interaction with the server background: The server backend uses Jetty as the provider of the REST Web API, and the client will interact with the server using JSON
 - Login system: Use Google Firebase's Authentication as the backend verification server, and the server will also check the user's login status
 - Location-based services: Based on user location, call Google Map to get user location, and use algorithms in the server to return the Events around the user